rebelsky/sams-assorted-musings-reflections/recovering-from-1-sept-2017.md

 In [a recent musing](dreading-1-sept-2017), I wrote about the wide variety of things that I had to write before September 1.
-I've now made it to September 2.
-Let's see where we are on all of this.
+I've now made it past that date.
+Let's see where I got on all of the tasks.

 _A tenure/promotion review for a colleague at another institution_.
 Amazingly, I finished a strong draft early so that I would have some